Mohanish7777777/Ex4.2-Animal-Feeding-Phase-2/README.md

 ### Step 5 :

-Adjust the XYZ scale of the food (2,2,2) so you can easily see it from above
+Adjust the XYZ scale of the food (2,2,2) so you can easily see it from above.

 ### Step 6 :